MrJSwotinsky/AP_Computer_Science_Principles_2_Spring_2025/Unit_0_Safe_Computing/Lessons/2025_01_30_Thursday_Keyloggers.md

   <tr>
     <td><b>Examples of Keylogging Attacks</b></td>
     <td>
     <b>Example 1/</b> You buy a cheap keyboard online that has hidden software installed.
 The hidden software records everything you type, including passwords, credit card details, etc., and secretly sends it to an unauthorized individual.<br><br><b>Example 2/</b> You click a link on your social media feed that secretly downloads software to your mobile device.
-The software secretly captures every photo and video you take and sends it to an unauthoried individual.<br><br><b>Example 3/</b> You inadvertently download malicious software disguised as a homework helper app.
+The software secretly captures every photo and video you take and sends it to an unauthorized individual.<br><br><b>Example 3/</b> You inadvertently download malicious software disguised as a homework helper app.
 The software records every tap and swipe you make and sends it to an unauthorized individual.<br>
     </td>
   </tr>
   <tr>